dukemarty/arffhandler/README.md

 ## Overview

-Currently, the most convenient way to manipulate ARFF files is via [http://www.cs.waikato.ac.nz/ml/weka/ WEKA].
+Currently, the most convenient way to manipulate ARFF files is via [WEKA](http://www.cs.waikato.ac.nz/ml/weka/).
 But if using ARFF files in a C/C++ environment, it would of course be more convenient to have a handy library available for that.
 This is what this project provides.

 ## Architecture: Summary of main components and their relation.